UVADS/distributed_computing/13_vector_store/intro_and_learning_outcomes.md

 - Explain uses cases for vector embeddings
 - Explain the value of a vector store
 - Apply Pinecone for semantic search
+- Explain the Random Projection method and its benefits
 - Execute an end-to-end predictive modeling project using a large dataset